-N.B: This blog post is the first of three posts in a series that comments upon a metaphysical stand towards VR technology.
-Specifically it deals with Abstraction in Virtual Reality.
-The entries are based upon an essay that was written for a doctoral course on the philosophy and ethics of the social sciences and was presented in a panel at Global Fusion 2018 at the University of Virginia.
+N.B: This blog post is the first of three posts in a series that comments upon a metaphysical stand towards Virtual Reality technology.
 The posts following these as the second and third, are “Heidegger’s Virtual Reality” and “The Mind as Medium“.

 Physical vs. Virtual